Techniques to Develop your Oral Skills

 - Bring to mind – try to remember and write down dialogues or other texts using that language, while you read aloud what you write.

-KIND OF TEXT - TOPIC
+CONTEXT / SITUATION – PEOPLE INVOLVED - KIND OF TEXT - TOPIC / PROBLEM

-- Listen and Infer: very often, based on data from text and context, we deduce something, part of the meaning
+- Listen and Infer: very often, based on data from text and context, we deduce something, part of the meaning.

-So, when you listen, use your...
+When you listen, you should also use your...

 Life knowledge, sociocultural knowledge.
 Notice:

-What you recognize from the situation because of your experience - someone hailing a taxi, a crowd cheering, a baby crying
+• What you recognize from the situation because of your experience - someone hailing a taxi, a crowd cheering, a baby crying...

-The “problem” / theme
+• The "problem" or theme or topic

 Linguistic knowledge